 Hello, friends, I hope you all are doing great.
 In today’s tutorial, we will discuss the Difference Between Single Phase & Three Phase.
-There are 2 classifications power systems first one is a single phase and the second one is 3 phase.
-The phase is used to drive such loads that needed less power and the three-phase is used in industries where high rating load is used.
+There are 2 classifications of power systems first one is a single phase and the second one is 3 phase.
+The phase is used to drive loads that need less power and the three-phase is used in industries where high rating load is used.

 The basic difference between a single-phase and 3-phase system is that in a single-phase one conductor and one neutral wire is used while in 3 phase supply, 3 conductors and one neutral wire are used to make the circuitry.
-In today’s post, we will have a detailed look at both single-phase and three-phase with a detailed compare them to find their differences.
+In today’s post, we will have a detailed look at both single-phase and three-phase with a detailed comparison of them to find their differences.
 So let’s get started with the Difference Between the Single Phase & Three Phases.

 Difference Between Single Phase & Three Phase